SakuraMochiii/BiosecISOfingerprint-/README.md

 # ISO Fingerprint Demo using CloudPOS SDK AAR

 ## Overview
 This demonstration provides practical insights into managing ISO fingerprint operations using the CloudPOS SDK AAR.
-It's designed to guide both developers and users through various fingerprint-related functionalities in smart POS systems.
+It is designed to guide both developers and users through various fingerprint-related functionalities in smart POS systems.

 ## Features